michael-bateman/projects.michaelbateman.ca/projects/beta-michaelbateman-ca.md

 project: beta.michaelbateman.ca
 ---

 This is my beta site for my personal site, michaelbateman.ca.
-You cannot access this site unless you have the code.
+You cannot access this site unless you have the beta access code.
+This site combines my website with my static site password program.